barbarer/py4e-int/_sources/strings/traversal.rst

     :answer_b: 2
     :answer_c: 3
     :correct: a
-    :feedback_a: Yes, idx goes through the odd numbers starting at 1. r is at position 2, 7, and 8.
+    :feedback_a: Correct! idx starts at 1 and continue to the next odd number.
+There is only one 'r' whose index is an odd number.
-    :feedback_b: r is at positions 2, 7, and 8. idx starts at 1, not 0.
+    :feedback_b: Incorrect!
+This would be true if idx started at 0.
+Try again.
-    :feedback_c: There are 3 r characters but idx does not take on the correct index values.
+    :feedback_c: Incorrect!
+This would be true if idx incremented by 1 each loop.
+Try again.

-    How many times is the letter r printed by the following statements?
+    How many times is the letter 'r' printed by the following statements?

     .. code-block:: python